Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 In this example, the [Chest CT dataset](https://drive.google.com/file/d/1IGXUgZ7NQCwsix57cdSgr-iYErevqETO/view?usp=sharing) should only launch the AI Lung MAP, while the [Abdomen CT dataset](https://drive.google.com/file/d/1d8Scm3q-kHTqr_-KfnXH0rPnCgKld2Iy/view?usp=sharing) would launch the AI Liver MAP.

-## Tips & Hints
+## Tips

 - If you are using your DICOM dataset, please remove the router task or modify the routing conditions to meet your needs.
 - If all four sample workflow definitions are registered, and one of the provided DICOM studies is sent, then three workflows are executed.
-For example, the Chest CT dataset would trigger three workflows: `Hello World`, `AI Lung MAP`, and the `Combo`.
+For example, the Chest CT dataset would trigger three workflows: `Hello World`, `AI Lung MAP`, and the `AI Lung + Liver MAP`.
+- If your system is running low on storage space, look into `.md/` directory.
+With the default configuration (in `.dev`), data uploaded to Orthanc can be found in `.md/orthanc/`.
+Data sent for workflow processing can be found in `.md/minio/`.
+- MONAI Deploy Lite includes MinIO as the default storage service and RabbitMQ as the default message broker service.
+To use different service providers, refer to these [instructions](./plug-ins/README.md).

 ### Enable NVIDIA Container Runtime for Docker